Challenges of enterprise architecture

 Allocate Sufficient Resources

-To ensure the necessary resources are allocated to the EA effort, it's crucial to create a comprehensive plan that outlines the costs and benefits of EA.
+To ensure the necessary resources are allocated to the EA effort, creating a comprehensive plan outlining its costs and benefits is crucial.
 Senior leadership should present this plan to secure their support and funding.
 It's also essential to prioritize the EA effort and allocate the necessary personnel and technology resources to ensure success.

 Simplify IT Infrastructure

 Simplifying IT infrastructure is essential for effective EA implementation.
 This can involve consolidating systems and applications to reduce complexity and ensure compatibility.
-It's also important to standardize processes and procedures to ensure consistency and reduce the risk of errors.
+Standardizing processes and procedures also ensures consistency and reduces the risk of errors.

 Develop Standards

-Developing and implementing standards can be lengthy, but it's essential for successful EA implementation.
+Developing and implementing standards can be lengthy but essential for successful EA implementation.
 This can involve creating a governance structure to oversee the EA effort and define processes, procedures, and technology standards.
 Businesses can ensure buy-in and adoption across the organization by involving stakeholders in developing these standards.

 Establish Clear Governance and Standards